-As the owner of a business, you need the same kinds of business insurance in Naples FL, for the car you use in your business as you do for a car used for personal travel — liability, collision and comprehensive, medical payments (known as personal injury protection in some states) and coverage for uninsured motorists.
+As the owner of a business, you need the same kinds of business insurance in Naples, Bonita Springs, Sanibel, FL, for the car you use in your business as you do for a car used for personal travel — liability, collision and comprehensive, medical payments (known as personal injury protection in some states) and coverage for uninsured motorists.
 In fact, many business people use the same car for both business and pleasure.
 If the car is owned by the business, make sure the business name appears on the policy as the “principal insured” rather than your name.
 This will avoid any possible confusion in the event that you need to make a claim or if one is filed against you.

 Whether you need to purchase a business auto insurance policy will likely on the type of driving you do.
 A good insurance agent will inquire you many details about how you use vehicles in your business, who will be driving them and whether or not employees are likely to be driving their own cars for your business.

-While the major coverages of business insurance in Bonita Springs, FL are the same, a business auto policy differs from a personal auto policy a variety of ways.
+While the major coverages of business insurance in FL are the same, a business auto policy differs from a personal auto policy a variety of ways.
 It’s important to ask your insurance agent to explain all the differences and your options.

 If you have a personal umbrella liability policy, there’s usually an exclusion for liability relating to your business.
-It’s important to be sure you have sufficient auto liability coverage under your business insurance in Sanibel.
+It’s important to be sure you have sufficient auto liability coverage under your business insurance.

 Unfortunately for business owner, the chances of getting sued have significantly increased over the last decade.
-General Liability coverage under business insurance in Naples, FL can prevent a legal suit from turning into a financial burden by providing financial protection in case your company is ever sued or legally held responsible for some injury or damage.
+General Liability coverage under business insurance in Naples, Bonita Springs, Sanibel, FL can prevent a legal suit from turning into a financial burden by providing financial protection in case your company is ever sued or legally held responsible for some injury or damage.